-I would be honored to work with you to set in motion strategies that have long-lasting value for our organization.
-To this end, I would genuinely appreciate your support.
+I would be honored to work with you to set in motion creative ideas that have long-lasting value for our organization.
+To this end, I would truly appreciate your support.
 Please visit www.nitapatel.org for more information.

-Biography.
-Nita Patel, P.E., is Senior Director, Engineering at L3Harris Technologies, where she leads multidisciplinary design teams in innovative research and new product development and where she was recognized for her significant technical contributions as 2014 L3 Engineer of the Year.
+Nita Patel, P.E., is Senior Director, Engineering Lead Design Center – Farmington at Otis leading a critical part of the global engineering development, providing a wide range of new product capabilities in connected, smart, IoT-based platforms.
+She was previously with L3Harris where she was Senior Director, Engineering and led multi-disciplinary, embedded-software design teams in innovative research and new product development, for which she was recognized for significant technical contributions as 2014 L3 Engineer of the Year and 2011 New Hampshire Engineer of the Year.

-Nita is currently involved with Computer Society sub-committees, is a Director on the IEEE Foundation, is a member of the Industry Engagement Committee, is a mentor for several IEEE WIE Summits and is active in the New Hampshire executive committee.
-In her over twenty-five years as an IEEE volunteer, Nita served as 1st VP Computer Society, served a three-year term on the Computer Society Board of Governors, founded and led the first five years of the IEEE Women in Engineering International Leadership Conference (WIE ILC), served as Women in Engineering International Chair for which she received the 2014 Larry K Wilson Transnational Award for distinguished contributions to IEEE global activities, served on the Eta Kappa Nu Board of Governors and was IEEE-USA VP of Communications & Public Awareness.
+Nita is a Director of the IEEE Foundation and is active with multiple Computer Society committees, the IEEE Industry Engagement Committee, several IEEE WIE Committees and the IEEE New Hampshire executive committee.
+Nita has served as 1st Vice President Computer Society, served a three-year term on the Computer Society Board of Governors, founded and led the first five years of the IEEE Women in Engineering International Leadership Conference (WIE ILC), served as Women in Engineering International Chair for which she received the 2014 Larry K Wilson Transnational Award for distinguished contributions to IEEE global activities, served on the Eta Kappa Nu Board of Governors and was IEEE-USA VP of Communications & Public Awareness.